audy/tree-of-life/readme.md

 # Tree of Life

-A simple app for building taxonomies based on NCBI taxonomy database.
+A simple app for querying taxonomies based on NCBI taxonomy database.

-Supports searching by name or taxonid
+Capable of building taxonomic descriptions from a name (such as "Tyrannosaurus") or NCBI taxonomy id.

+Returns taxonomy in JSON format.

 ### Example